drvinceknight/Year_3_game_theory_course/Content/Chapter_01-Introduction.md

 ![A simple decision tree\label{L01-img01}](images/L01-img01.png)

-The tree \text{in Figure \ref{L01-img01}} shows that if **you** were to choose your location first it would be in your interest of choosing coffee house B. This gives you an 80% chance of being in the same location as your **friends**.
+The tree shows that if **you** were to choose your location first it would be in your interest of choosing coffee house B. This gives you an 80% chance of being in the same location as your **friends**.

 In general these sorts of decisions are not at the mercy of chance. **You** would probably choose to go to coffee house A or B and simply let your friends know where you are so that they could make an informed decision.
-This consecutive making of decisions is a type of game \text{(as shown in Figure \ref{L01-img02})}.
+This consecutive making of decisions is a type of game.

 ![Consecutive decisions\label{L01-img02}](images/L01-img02.png)